raspberrychris/3dprintersking/content/posts/anycubic-vyper-3d-printer.md

 ![Cortex-M3 Chip](https://m.media-amazon.com/images/S/aplus-media-library-service-media/c2904732-34c9-4458-80d1-30bbaeee82be.__CR0,0,300,300_PT0_SX300_V1___.jpg "Cortex-M3 Chip")

-The motherboard of the ANYCUBIC Vyper 3D Printer comes with a hugely powerful Cortex-M3 Chip, this means that your 3D printer will have a fast computing speed and will run smoothly.
+The motherboard of the [**ANYCUBIC Vyper 3D Printe**](#)r comes with a hugely powerful Cortex-M3 Chip, this means that your 3D printer will have a fast computing speed and will run smoothly.
 The motherboard is also silent thanks to the integrated TMCC209 silent driver.
 Leading to reduced noise 3D Printing.

 ## 3. Spring Steel Magnetic Platform